Parallel (geometry): Conditions for parallelism

 Since these are equivalent properties, any one of them could be taken as the definition of parallel lines in Euclidean space, but the first and third properties involve measurement, and so, are "more complicated" than the second.
 Thus, the second property is the one usually chosen as the defining property of parallel lines in Euclidean geometry.
 The other properties are then consequences of Euclid's Parallel Postulate.
-Another property that also involves measurement is that lines parallel to each other have the same gradient (slope).

 History

 The definition of parallel lines as a pair of straight lines in a plane which do not meet appears as Definition 23 in Book I of Euclid's Elements.
 Alternative definitions were discussed by other Greeks, often as part of an attempt to prove the parallel postulate.
 Proclus attributes a definition of parallel lines as equidistant lines to Posidonius and quotes Geminus in a similar vein.
 Simplicius also mentions Posidonius' definition as well as its modification by the philosopher Aganis.

 At the end of the nineteenth century, in England, Euclid's Elements was still the standard textbook in secondary schools.
 The traditional treatment of geometry was being pressured to change by the new developments in projective geometry and non-Euclidean geometry, so several new textbooks for the teaching of geometry were written at this time.
 A major difference between these reform texts, both between themselves and between them and Euclid, is the treatment of parallel lines.
 These reform texts were not without their critics and one of them, Charles Dodgson (a.k.a.
 Lewis Carroll), wrote a play, Euclid and His Modern Rivals, in which these texts are lambasted.